codefellows-portland-javascript-401d2/basic-angular-webpack-app/LAB.md

 Angular should run and load properly in both modes.

-Bonus/stretch:
+Bonus:
 * Webpack:
   * ES6 FTW!
 Babel your js files and use ES6 module loading **.5pts**
   * Package your css using webpack **/.5pts**
 * Angular:
-  * As a bonus make your app capable of changing the cow image to something else. **1pts**
+  * Two-way binding: As a bonus make your app capable of changing the cow image to something else. **1pts**